It might seem that you have turned off javascripts. We have tried to ensure functionality without, but some functions might not work as intended

 Peer Gynt

-Experience Herbert Nordrum as Peer in Ibsen's magnificent drama with Grieg’s extraordinary music.
+Experience Herbert Nordrum as Peer in Ibsen's drama with Grieg’s music.

 Most of us know Peer Gynt.
 The guy who drinks, lies and charms the ladies but runs when things get complicated.
 The guy who battles his inner demons and outer tribulations and finds success abroad – but who eventually returns to the woman who is waiting for him, to his Solveig.

-What can the contrast and tension between Ibsen's political and satirical play and Grieg's Norwegian national romantic music tell us today?
+In this production, Henrik Ibsen's text is performed with Edvard Grieg's magnificent music – which is rare today.
+What can the contrast and tension between Ibsen's political and satirical play and Grieg's Norwegian national romantic music tell us almost 150 years after its world premiere?

-Johannes Holmen Dahl is one of Norway's leading theatre directors, who, together with scenographer and costume designer Nia Damerell, has staged a number of critically acclaimed plays, including Hamlet (2021) and Tid for glede (2022).
+The direction is by Johannes Holmen Dahl, one of Norway's leading theatre directors, who, together with scenographer and costume designer Nia Damerell, has staged a number of critically acclaimed plays, including Hamlet (2021) and Tid for glede (2022).

 The performance is a co-production between the Bergen International Festival and Nationaltheatret – a theatre rooted in Ibsen's own theatre.
 The music is performed by Grieg's orchestra – the Bergen Philharmonic Orchestra, conducted by Thomas Søndergård.